 Yesterday, I heard a country song called Springsteen.
 At first I was like What??
 Is he singing about BRUCE Springsteen?
 But this is a country station!!!

 Sure enough, that’s who he was talking about.
 And Bruce didn’t get just one line, HE GOT THE WHOLE SONG.
-I don’t even think he ever did anything overly special to help the singer achieve success.
+He must have really inspired him.

 It made me realize that anyone can be inspiring—even if they’re not famous.

-The thing is, you won’t always know when you’re doing it.
-You can just be out there, doing your thing, when, unbeknownst to you, you are inspiring someone to do something they wouldn’t normally do—or be someone they wouldn’t normally be.
-I think that’s probably what happened with the Springsteen song.
+The thing is, you won’t always know when you’re being inspiring.
+You can just be out there, doing your thing when, unbeknownst to you, you are inspiring someone else.

 Of course, there are times when you know you’re being watched.
 In those instances it’s probably not a good idea to be a jackass.
 If you’re around kids or you have the kind of job where you’re expected to be a role model, you know what I’m talking about.